khoaxuantu/-NTUST--Python-Programming-Tutorials/Card/README.md

 ## Purpose:
 - Generate a deck of pokers and deal to 4 players randomly.
 - Please use Object-Oriented Programming Style to implement this project.
-- The output should look like the attached image file.

 ## Hints: